cysouw/diathesis/text/c10_participle.md

 b.
 Meine Wangen sind verfroren.
 :::

+The participle *verdutzt* is derived from a verb *verdutzen* from Md. *vortutten* 'verwirren' that is been lost in contemporary German [@pfeiffer1993: entry *verdutzt*].

+### Participles from loanwords {#sec:participles-loanwords}

+There are some participles ending in *-iert* that do not have any finite counterparts.
+These are build using a widespread German suffix *-ier* to turn loandwords into German verbs, like with *montieren* 'to assemble'.
+This verb clearly has finite and non-finite forms, among them a particple *montiert*.^[This participle has no pregix *ge-* because of the general German rule that verbs with noninitial stress do not get a prefix [@wiese1996: 92].
+With these loanverbs, the suffix *-ier* is always stressed, so there is never any prefix.]

+However, there are various participle-like forms ending in *-iert* that do not appear to be have finite forms, like *alkoholisiert* 'to become alcoholized' [@haig2005: 117].
+Although many German dictionaries mention this verb, including sometimes listing finite forms, I have been unable to find any finite example of this verb.
+Only the infinitive *alkoholisieren* and the participle *alkoholisiert* are attested.
+It is unclear to me whether the finite forms have simply been lost, or whether they have never existed at all.

+**Attested Verbs**

+- *alkoholisiert, motorisiert, dezidiert, deplaziert, detailliert, versiert, pointiert*

 ### Participles from nouns {#sec:participles-nouns}

-There exist various German words that are clearly participles in form, but their stems are nouns and not finite verbs.
+There exist various German words that are clearly participles in form, but their stems are nouns and not finite verbs [cf. @haig2005: 119].
 This might look like conversion, but it is not.
-The wholesale (zero-marked) conversion of nouns into finite verbs is attested in German (e.g. *ölen* 'to apply oil' from the noun *Öl*, 'oil'), but this is far from as productive as in English.
+The wholesale (zero-marked) conversion of nouns into finite verbs is clearly attested in German (e.g. *ölen* 'to apply oil' from the noun *Öl*, 'oil'), but this is far from as productive as in English.

 In contrast, the participles that are of interest here do not exist as finite verbs, i.e. there are no German verbs *blumen* 'to put flowers on something' or *flügeln* 'to put wings on something, but the participles *geblümt* 'flowered' (from noun *Blume* 'flower') and *gefügelt* 'winged' (from noun *Flügel* 'wing') are perfectly possible.
-Semantically, the noun-based participles express a kind of possessive relationship 'subject exists with noun', for example *geblümt* means 'to have flowers applied to it'.
+Semantically, the noun-based participles express a kind of possessive relationship 'subject exists with noun', for example *geblümt* means 'to exist with flowers applied to it'.

 Further, various participles are derived from nouns using verb prefixes *be-* and *ver-*.
 As discussed earlier, it is a relatively widespread phenomenon for finite verbs to be derived from nominal stems using these prefixes (see [@sec:preverbs-other-stems]).
 For example, the verb *vergiften* 'to poison' is derived from the noun *Gift* 'poison' without any verb like *giften* in between [@next a,b].
 As a consequence, the participle *vergiftet* also exist [@next c].